rackerlabs/rackspace-how-to/content/rackspace-email/create-a-private-label-webmail-site.md

 ---
 permalink: create-a-private-label-webmail-site/
-audit_date: '2018-02-16'
+audit_date: '2018-03-05'
-title: Create a Private Label Webmail Site
+title: Create a private label webmail site
 type: article
 created_date: '2018-02-21'
 created_by: William Loy
-last_modified_date: '2018-02-21'
+last_modified_date: '2018-03-05'
-last_modified_by: William Loy
+last_modified_by: Cat Lookabaugh
 product: Rackspace Email
 product_url: rackspace-email
 ---

-Webmail private label sites allow you to customize the portal which your users or customers use to access their email.
+Private label webmail sites allow you to customize the portal used by your users or customers to access their email.

 ### Prerequisites